The Walking by Bentley Little

 - Finished reading it on November 11, 2001

-- While not one of the best books that I've read, Wither was still on the good side.
+- While not one of the best books that I've read, WITHER was still on the good side.
 It's a enjoyable read.
 The story focuses on the events occurring in the small town of Windale, Massachusetts.
 Three witches are being reincarnated and are wrecking havoc in the process.
 The story was good and most of the characters were portrayed in enough depth as to be believable.
 However there were a few things that I didn't like.
 The story jumped around in time at a few spots; one of the main characters was in class in the middle of the day, it then jumps to someone else at night (no problem yet), and then it jumps back to the first character just getting out of class (problem now).
 Start Spoiler Warning The other thing was with that you find out the witches come out of this hibernation state once every hundred years and that they need a new body every five hundred years, but why?
 No valid reason is ever given.
 It's just a convenient plot device that rings as being unauthentic.End Spoiler Warning Despite those two problems though, I found the book enjoyable and fun.
 It's probably more appropriate as a movie though and not as a book.
 Curiously the copy that I have says that it will soon be a "major motion picture from Columbia Pictures" but searches on Internet Movie Database come up blank.

 Wither's Legacy by John Passarella